 Orthogonal frequency division multiple access (OFDMA) is another technology that is used with LTE.
 It maximizes the use of available spectrum far better than previous technologies.
 This is a key attribute because there is a finite amount of spectrum available for use.
 The improved spectral efficiency lets the system optimize bandwidth data capacity, number of users, and user experience.

-For public safety a new category of UE that has higher output power is also an example of how end user may experience improved performance.
+For public safety, a category of UE that has higher output power is also an example of how the end user may experience improved performance.

-What this means for public safety agencies: Improved situational awareness.
+What this means for public safety agencies: Improved situational awareness; potential for increased coverage and capacity.

-Two-way voice (MCPTT, VoLTE), real-time high-definition video, device to device (D2D) and large data file distribution integrated with incident management databases, including Geographic Information Systems (GIS), provide for immediate, dependable communications during incident response.
+Two-way voice (MCPTT, VoLTE), real-time high-definition video, device to device (D2D) and large data file distribution integrated with incident management databases, including Geographic Information Systems (GIS), provide for immediate, dependable communications during incident response, where the responder needs it.
 With LTE, voluminous amounts of information can be exchanged from anywhere, instantly, in many ways.
 Collaboration utilizing these tools ensures effective sharing of information in task force operations.

 3.2.2 Simplified, IP-based architecture